Backlick Road station

-Backlick Road station is located at 6900 Hechinger Drive in Springfield, Virginia.
-The station serves the Virginia Railway Express Manassas Line on weekdays, except it is bypassed by two inbound trains and one outbound train each day.
+Backlick Road station is a Virginia Railway Express (VRE) commuter rail station in Springfield, Virginia.
+It is served by the Manassas Line.
+The station has one side platform serving the southern track of the two-track Norfolk Southern Railway Washington District.

+History

-The station serves a right-of-way first laid down in the 1840s by the Orange and Alexandria Railroad.
-An earlier station on or near the site, Springfield station, was briefly seized by Confederate troops in 1861, recaptured by Union troops, and raided again the following year.
-The current structure was built by the VRE in 1992.
+The station serves a right-of-way first laid down in the 1840s by the Orange and Alexandria Railroad (O&A).
+During the American Civil War, the O&A's Springfield station, which stood on or near the site of today's facility, was briefly seized by Confederate troops in 1861, recaptured by Union troops, and raided again the following year.

 The right-of-way passed via successor railroads to its current owner, Norfolk Southern.
 Additional trackage rights are held by VRE and Amtrak, whose Cardinal and Crescent trains pass through Backlick Road station but do not stop there.